PoliticalGraveyard.com

 Marshall, M. Dean — of Sheridan, Sheridan County, Wyo.
 Mayor of Sheridan, Wyo., 1977-80.
 Still living as of 1980.

 Marshall, Marilyn — of Eagle Harbor, Keweenaw County, Mich.; Marquette, Marquette County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1972, 1980; candidate in primary for Michigan state senate 38th District, 1974.
+Delegate to Democratic National Convention from Michigan, 1972, 1980; candidate for Michigan state senate 38th District, 1974.
 Female.
 Still living as of 1980.

 Marshall, Max — of Sand Fork, Gilmer County, W.Va.
 Democrat.
 Chair of Gilmer County Democratic Party, 1983.
 Still living as of 1983.